 The Center for Restorative Youth Justice works to actively engage youth, families, communities and systems in restorative programming that interrupts cycles of harm, juvenile incarceration, and other factors that lead to unsafe communities.

-CRYJ’s programming was initially designed with the needs of juvenile offenders in mind – focusing on restorative justice practices as Through community support, we are now able to offer our services to all youth in need in our community – extending programming to provide proactive support to at-risk youth and families to prevent interactions with the juvenile justice system.
+CRYJ’s programming was initially designed with the needs of juvenile offenders in mind – focusing on restorative justice practices and community support, we are now able to offer our services to all youth in need in our community – extending programming to provide proactive support to at-risk youth and families to prevent interactions with the juvenile justice system.

-At CRYJ Restorative Youth Justice includes:
+CRYJ’s Restorative Youth Justice Program includes:

 Restorative Family Conferences